ViniciusJO/rotatron/README.md

 The appearance of the button inverts the background and foreground colors to indicate the mode (manual or automatic) the daemon is operating.

 > [WIP] The program contains hardcoded shell commands to correctly update my graphical elements such as wallpaper on feh and polybar.
-Its planned to have flags to specify those actions though the cli.
+Its planned to have flags to specify those actions through the cli.

 ## Architecture